Esri/lerc/README.md

 ## How to use

 Lerc can be run anywhere without external dependencies.
-This project includes test samples of how to use LERC directly, currently for C++, C#, JavaScript, and Python.
+This project includes test samples of how to use LERC directly, currently for C++, Python, JavaScript, and C#.
 We have added a few small data samples under `testData/`.
 There is also a precompiled Windows dll and a Linux .so file under `bin/`.

 ### How to use without compiling LERC

-Check out the Lerc decoders in `OtherLanguages/`.
-You may need to adjust the paths to input data and the dll or .so file.
+Check out the Lerc decoders and encoders in `OtherLanguages/`.
+You may need to adjust the paths to input or output data and the dll or .so file.
 Other than that they should just work.

 ### How to compile LERC and the C++ test program

 #### Windows

-- Open `build/Windows/MS_VS201X/Lerc.sln` with Microsoft Visual Studio.
-We have upgraded to VS2017.
+- Open `build/Windows/MS_VS2017/Lerc.sln` with Microsoft Visual Studio.
-- Pick x64 (dflt) or win32.
 - Build and run.

 #### Linux